bitovi/documentjs/docs/api/docConfig.md

 Configures the behavior of DocumentJS.

-@option {DocumentJS.versionsConfig} versions A map of version names to their location.
+@option {Object<String,DocumentJS.resourceConfig|String>} versions A map of version names to their location or to a [DocumentJS.resourceConfig resourceConfig] that specifies where and how to install the release.

 @option {String} defaultVersion The default version that will be copied into the `defaultDest` location.
 This is so users can go to `http://site.com/api`